LS-Wireless/ASSENT-CellFree-ISAC/README.md

 ## Learning Framework

-The GNN-based learning framework is implemented in:
+All the modules for the GNN-based learning framework are implemented in `src/learning_v4/`.

-src/learning_v4/
+Ready-to-run scripts for ASSENT are in the `src/assent/` directory.

 ### Features:
 - **Heterogeneous Graph Representation** of the ISAC network